 - A certified school nurse is on duty most days. - Students must obtain a written pass from their teacher before coming to the clinic. - All students will be assessed in the clinic if they are ill or injured.
 Students are not permitted to call home/parent.
 The nurse on duty will contact the parent. - If it is determined that the student needs to go home, the certified nurse on duty or the principal's designee will contact the parent/guardian.
-It is the parent's responsibility to update all emergency contact information using the Home Access Center. - No student may be released from school without direct contact with a person authorized on the student's emergency card. - Students must sign out at the attendance office before leaving the building. - If your child is sent home with a fever of 100 degrees or greater, or with diarrhea or vomiting, they must be symptom free without medication for 24 hours before returning to school.
+It is the parent's responsibility to update all emergency contact information using the Home Access Center. - No student may be released from school without direct contact with a person authorized on the student's Home Access account. - Students must sign out at the attendance office before leaving the building. - If your child is sent home with a fever of 100 degrees or greater, or with diarrhea or vomiting, they must be symptom free without medication for 24 hours before returning to school.

-INOCULATIONS OF STUDENTS
+IMMUNIZATIONS OF STUDENTS

-Students enrolled in grades K-12 are required to have written proof on file at their school verifying that they have been immunized against diphtheria, tetanus, pertussis, poliomyelitis, measles, mumps and rubella, hepatitis B, varicella (for grades K-10) and meningococcal (for grades 7 and 12 beginning 2016-2017 school year).
-The varicella immunization requirement is progressive up to the 2018-2019 school year when it will be required for all students in grades K through 12.
+Students enrolled in grades Pre-K-12 are required to have written proof on file at their school verifying that they have been immunized against diphtheria, tetanus, pertussis, poliomyelitis, measles, mumps and rubella, hepatitis B, varicella and meningococcal (for grades 7 and 12).

 Students who are not in compliance may be excluded from school attendance no later than the fifteenth day after admissions.
-Compliance with any current Ohio Department of Health requirement will supercede our current practice until such time as Board policy can reflect such update.
+Compliance with any current Ohio Department of Health requirement will supersede our current practice until such time as Board policy can reflect such update.

-Students who have received at least one of each of the following immunizations may remain in school: diptheria, tetanus, pertussis (DPT/DT/Td); polio vaccine (OPV or IPV); measles, mumps, rubella, hepatitis B vaccine (Hep B), and varicella (for grades K-10).
+Students who have received at least one of each of the following immunizations may remain in school: diphtheria, tetanus, pertussis (DPT/DT/Td); polio vaccine (OPV or IPV); measles, mumps, rubella, hepatitis B vaccine (Hep B), and varicella.
 However, they must make satisfactory progress in completing all the required vaccines to maintain their "in process" status.
 Failure to do so is cause for exclusion from school attendance.

 Exemptions include students who present a written statement that immunization is objectionable for religious reason or other reasons of "good cause".
-Similarly, a student is exempt if he/she presents a physician's statement that immunization against a particular disease (or all diseases) is "medically contraindicated."
+Similarly, a student is exempt if they present a physician's statement that immunization against a particular disease (or all diseases) is "medically contraindicated."
 A history of measles, mumps and/or varicella disease may be substituted for the measles, mumps, and/or varicella vaccinations.
 However, a history of rubella disease may not be substituted for rubella vaccine, except that laboratory test results, submitted by a physician, demonstrating detectable rubella antibody will be accepted in lieu of vaccination.